fmilitao/iRest/README.md

 # iRest

-Simple electron application to remind to rest eyes every 20 minutes.
+Simple electron application to remind to rest eyes every 20 minutes (i.e. "20-20-20 rule").
 Built targeting only macOS, not sure if it will work anywhere else.

 ## Useful Links